34 Most Common SoapUI Interview Questions and Answers

 In a SoapUI project, the following order should be maintained.

-• TestSuite – This is combination of functional tests and logical blocks
+• TestSuite – This is a combination of functional tests and logical blocks

-• Testcase – It’s a group that contains several test steps for the specific aspects of the service.
+• Testcase – This is a group that contains several test steps for specific aspects of the service.

-• Teststep – it contains the set of functional tests
+• Teststep – it contains a set of functional tests

 Q #18.
 What is the basic method to automate web services in SoapUI?